 |

-Example: A High Sierra resort and
+Client Example: A High

-which they would devote these possible acquisitions.
+to which they would devote these possible acquisitions.
 In addition, we

 identified services and logging as two additional possible products.
 We